arnaudbos/i-rant/content/loom-part-1-scheduling.md

   width="395px" %}}
 {{< /gallery >}}

-The first figure, the one on the left, illustrates a thread/task being preempted by the kernel, using a _context-switch_ when a blocking call occurs, in order to satisfy the scheduling policy.
+The first figure (left) illustrates a thread/task being preempted by the kernel, using a _context-switch_ when a blocking call occurs, in order to satisfy the scheduling policy.
 The first thread is parked while the next thread is executed.
-Eventually (hopefully), the first thread is going to be unparked and resume its execution.
+Eventually (hopefully), the first thread is going to be unparked and its execution resumed.

-The second figure, on the right, illustrates a thread being preempted because its execution duration is longer than the time it is authorized to run on the CPU, also named its _quantum_.
+The second figure (right) illustrates a thread being preempted because its execution duration is longer than the time it is authorized to run on the CPU (also named its _quantum_).

 Preemptive multitasking is what we get from our modern operating systems, or kernels.
-And in practice, the preemption is specified inside the kernel scheduler's algorithm and could use any number of techniques or policies to determine when the current task could/should be preempted and which task gets to run next.
+The preemption is specified inside the kernel scheduler's algorithm.

 ### Cooperative scheduling